DepledgeLab/DepledgeLabWiki/docs/How-to_Dry-lab/Analyses_Scripts/wdx.md

 ## Overview

-[WarpDemuX](https://github.com/KleistLab/WarpDemuX) is an ultra-fast and high-accuracy adapter-barcoding and demultiplexing tool for Nanopore direct RNA sequencing.
+[WarpDemuX (WDX)](https://github.com/KleistLab/WarpDemuX) is an ultra-fast and high-accuracy adapter-barcoding and demultiplexing tool for Nanopore direct RNA sequencing.
 It currently provides support for RNA004 chemistry, specifically poly(A) DRS and nano-tRNASeq.

 ## Installation
-Running WarpDemux (WDX) requires setting up a conda environment and installing required packages.
-Below provides a general overview on how to do this but please check the [WarpDemux Github](https://github.com/KleistLab/WarpDemuX) before doing so in case changes are made to the procedure.
+Running WarpDemuX requires setting up a conda environment and installing required packages.
+Below provides a general overview on how to do this but please check the [WarpDemuX Github](https://github.com/KleistLab/WarpDemuX) before doing so in case changes are made to the procedure.

 ```
 # Switch to an interactive node, you will likely need >16Gb of memory for the installation